ease-crc/oeclient/README.md

 The current implementation further requires manual download of the SSL certificate used by the openEASE webpage.

-This package further an example client that can be called from commandline:
+This package further includes an example client that can be called from commandline:

     java -jar build/libs/oeclient-example.jar \
         --token="gSTV7ZC751JJDDylySKG04ApglviWnloWXNYm367f6ypo7VlvWPSi3rGmxYM9Bgw" \